Editors

 rejon.org

 Jonathan Phillips co-founded SCALE in 2004 at UC San Diego with Patrick W. Deegan, launching a monthly journal of aesthetics and computation at scale.ucsd.edu.
 He holds an MFA in Visual Arts (New Media) from UCSD (2004) and a BFA from the Kansas City Art Institute (2001).
-He is co-founder and CEO of Phi and executive director of the Fabricatorz Foundation, and lives in Berlin.
-His work spans open culture (Open Clip Art Library), hardware, and long-running editorial projects—including SCALE’s 2019 weekly season and recent book-scale issues.
+He relaunched SCALE as a weekly program through Qi Hardware in 2019, steered the Cryptology workshop in Shenzhen (2020), and shepherded the Wuhan, Multiplier, and Sensorium book releases.
+He is co-founder and CEO of Phi—which now carries Qi Hardware and Qiware—and executive director of the Fabricatorz Foundation, where SCALE Publishing remains.
+He lives in Berlin; his work spans open culture (Open Clip Art Library), hardware, and long-running editorial projects.

 Clément Renaud